GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 Remember, principles should be sacrificed as long as the end result is reinforcing the narrative that OMG TRUMP RUSSIA is true no matter what.

 Re:FISA Courts are cool with Slashdot now!
-(Score:5, Insightful)
+(Score:4, Insightful)

 Now that there's pretty solid evidence that the DNC